 MTSU, in September 2016, next filed a Petition of Waiver with the Tennessee Historical Commission, which by state law needed to sign off on the name change by a two-thirds margin.
 The 15-7 vote in February 2018 failed to reach the two-thirds requirement and MTSU’s petition was denied.

 “We felt we made a very compelling argument on why the name change was in the best interest of the university, so we are disappointed that our request failed to receive approval from two-thirds of the commission as required by law," McPhee said.

 In August 2021, McPhee wrote an opinion column for The Tennesseean reaffirming his desire to change the building’s name.
 “Seeing Forrest’s name on the building is painful and infuriating to many, including me,” McPhee said in the column.

 Then, in September 2021, MTSU Board of Trustees, the governing board that was formed after the university was made a locally governed institution apart from TBR, voted unanimously to support efforts to gain state permission to make another attempt to rename the building.

-Forrest, a Confederate officer praised for his tactical methods, has also drawn attention recently because of his early ties to the birth of the Ku Klux Klan.
-A state of Tennessee historical panel is reviewing whether a bust of Forrest should be removed from the State Capitol.
+Forrest, a Confederate officer praised for his tactical methods, has also drawn attention because of his early ties to the birth of the Ku Klux Klan.